playcanvas/developer.playcanvas.com/content/user-manual/publishing/firefoxos.md

 ### Create App Icons

 In the [icons description][icons] in the manifest reference, it states you must include a 128x128 icon for inclusion in the Firefox Marketplace and a 60x60 icon to represent your app on the device.
-Place these images somewhere in your extracted PlayCanvas app folder and set the 'icons' propetry accordingly in your webapp.manifest.
+Place these images somewhere in your extracted PlayCanvas app folder and set the 'icons' property accordingly in your webapp.manifest.

 ### Embed External Resources